 Nourish - 6 Tips For Developing Healthy Eating Habits In Young Kids

-Why is it that some children eat well and make healthy choices, and some are super fussy and have a difficult relationship with food?
+Today’s blog post is about developing healthy eating habits in young kids.
+Many parents ask themselves the question, why is it that some children eat well and make healthy choices, and some are super fussy and have a difficult relationship with food?

-Eating can be a much debated and sensitive topic amongst parents, especially when everyone is trying to get their child to eat well and make healthy choices.
+Eating can be a much-debated and sensitive topic amongst parents, especially when everyone is trying to get their child to eat well and make healthy choices.

-It wouldn’t be fair to say that difficult or picky eaters are always a creation of their upbringing, however I believe that very often, our own relationship and attitude towards food can greatly influence children.
+It wouldn’t be fair to say that difficult or picky eaters are always a creation of their upbringing.
+However, I believe that very often, our own relationship and attitude towards food can greatly influence children.

-Within this blog I will lay out 6 Tips For Developing Healthy Eating Habits In Young Kids
+Within this blog, I will layout 6 Tips For Developing Healthy Eating Habits In Young Kids

 No. 1 – Eat With Your Children as Often as Possible

-Children learn by example — so unfortunately if you scoff down junk food in front of the TV, they will soon learn to do the same!
+Children learn by example, so unfortunately if you scoff down junk food in front of the TV, they will soon learn to do the same!
 Kids like to eat what their parents are eating, especially when they’re young.

 Instead of sitting on the sofa, set up the table and enjoy a meal together as a family at least once a day if you can.

-This way of eating can also help promote home-cooked meals which are often much healthier and balanced, plus it is more likely to be appreciated when time is taken to enjoy it properly.
+This way of eating can also help promote home-cooked meals which are often much healthier and balanced.
+Plus, it is more likely to be appreciated when time is taken to enjoy it properly.

 Eating together at the table can also encourage social interaction and connection, so turn off the T.V and enjoy each other’s company and the good food.